mota494/42_libft/README.md

 42 libft is the first project of the common core, this project makes the student recreate some standard C library functions and some addition functions that will be useful throughout the cursus.

+If you're from 42 and you just started libft i highly recommend you to use this reposotory more as a support and develop your own functions and tests.
+If you need help you can send me a message in any of my socials

 </div>

 # Standard C Library